Innoble/playground-aez0swj4/statement.md

 However, the next time the same node is selected by a pod, the other pods may select different nodes, leading to a different gamestate.
 The differences in possible gamestates will be larger for greater depth levels.
 If the search is able to converge, this is not a problem.
 The
-(best) branches to which each tree converges should, together, correspond to a single gamestate per node and lead to good opponent prediction and a good choice of move for the pods.
+(best) branches to which each tree converges should, together, correspond to a single gamestate per node and lead to good opponent prediction and a good choice of move for the players pods.

 Let's look at this step by step in pseudo code, written for CSB: